Oskar Boesen

-Oskar Adam Rudkjøbing Boesen (born 5 May 2005) is a Danish professional footballer who plays as a midfielder for Danish Superliga club Silkeborg.
+Oskar Adam Rudkjøbing Boesen (born 5 May 2005) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Esbjerg.

 Club career

 Youth career

 Oskar Boesen was born to Danish parents, but was born in Spain, where he lived for his first 15 years.
 During his time in Spain, Boesen played for Valencia.
 He then went to a boarding school in Brøndby and played for Hvidovre, from where he joined Silkeborg in the summer 2022.

 Silkeborg

 In the winter of 2023, 17-year-old Boesen was selected for Silkeborg's training camp squad to go to Spain.
 In March 2023, 17-year old Boesen signed a 'trainee contract' with Silkeborg.

 On 6 April 2023, Boesen got his official debut for Silkeborg in a Danish Cup game against Sønderjyske, where he came on for the last few minutes.
 About a month later, he also got his Danish Superliga debut in a 0–3 defeat against Midtjylland.

 On 14 August 2023, Silkeborg confirmed that Boesen had signed a full-time contract and had been promoted to the first team squad, signing a deal until June 2027.
 On 1 November 2023, Boesen scored his first goal for Silkeborg in a Danish Cup game against Hvidovre.

+On 20 January 2026, Boesen was loaned out to Norwegian First Division club Stabæk until the end of the season.